Mary Garrett, Motor Vehicle Supervisor

 How much will it cost?

 At this time, the Department of Motor Vehicle is prohibited from giving quotes on the cost of renewing or titling your vehicle over the phone.
 You must either mail or fax a request in.
 Mailed requests must include a self addressed, stamped envelope.
 If you choose to fax your request in, the fax number is (406) 447-8330.
-You may also come into the office on the main floor of the City/County Building, 316 North Park, Helena, Montana.
+You may also come into the office on the main floor of the City/County Building, 316 North Park, Helena, Montana, take a title number and go through a title line.

 When and where do I pay?

 The Lewis and Clark County Motor Vehicle Department accepts cash, personal checks and money orders made out to Lewis and Clark County in the exact amount of your registration.
 Please do not send cash through the mail.
+No counter/starter checks are accepted.
 Master card and Visa are now accepted in the Motor Vehicle Department.
-To avoid lines, you may wish to visit our office during midweek, midmorning.
+The credit card companies assess a card fee of $1.25 and 2% on your transaction cost.
+To avoid lines, you may wish to visit our office during midweek, mid morning.
 The first and last working day of any month are the busiest days and the lines tend to be longer.

 Help us Help you, renew your registration by mail!